qgis/QGIS-Documentation/docs/user_manual/plugins/core_plugins/plugins_metasearch.rst

 #.
 Click the :guilabel:`New` button
 #.
 Enter a :guilabel:`Name` for the service, as well as the
    :guilabel:`URL` (endpoint).
-   Note that only the base URL is required (not a full GetCapabilities URL).
+   Note that for OGC CSW 2.0.2 Catalogs, only the base URL is required (not a full GetCapabilities URL).
+For OGC API - Records Catalogs, the URL should be the path to the collection endpoint
 #.
-If the CSW requires authentication, enter the appropriate
+If the Catalog requires authentication, enter the appropriate
    :guilabel:`User name` and :guilabel:`Password` credentials.
 #.
 Click :guilabel:`OK` to add the service to the list of entries.